 As seen in recent news, there have been several instances where an Uber driver has been physically attacked while on the job.
 As an Uber driver, the company has certain policies in place for your protection.
-Listed below are some guidelines Uber uses to safeguard their workers:
+Listed below are some guidelines Uber uses to safeguard their rideshare drivers:

 7- Optional Injury protection.
 This protects a driver if they’re in an accident and are unable to drive or pay their medical bills.
 This optional insurance provides many benefits, which include disability payments (earnings replacement up to $500 each week), medical expenses (accidental medical expenses up to $1,000,000 with no deductible or copay required), and survivor benefits (up to $150,000 for your family).

 In order to protect its drivers, Uber has an in-app emergency button that connects the driver to the nearest 911 dispatcher.
 Uber discourages the carrying of firearms while working as required by the law.
 Though there is a no gun policy, laws in different states can challenge this ruling.
 However, under Uber regulation, the driver will be fired if found holding a firearm.